Beluga-T/Hand_Written_Letter_Recongnition/README.md

 ## Installation

 To set up the necessary environment to train the models, we recommend using conda/miniconda.
-You will need to install several packages and python 3.10.12.
+You will need to install several packages and python 3.10.12 is recommanded.
 You can install all the required packages using the following command:

 ```bash
 pip install optuna numpy tensorflow tensorflow-datasets==4.0.1 scikit-learn tqdm matplotlib pydot graphviz